LeToNode/Play2.0-CN-doc/javaGuide/main/http/JavaResponse.md

 }
 ```

-## Setting HTTP headers
+## Setting HTTP response headers

-You can also add (or update) any HTTP header to the HTTP response:
+You can add (or update) any HTTP response header:

 ```
 public static Result index() {